 - You're comfortable with a desktop application

-- You use ResMed and want automatic sync without SD cards
+- You use ResMed and want automatic sync without managing SD cards

 - Remote access and easy clinician sharing matter to you

-- You're comfortable with cloud storage of your data
+- You're comfortable with cloud storage of your therapy data

 - You want automated scoring without installing anything